 Use of the spreadsheet software Microsoft Excel and the database software Microsoft Access in the analysis of financial data and generating accounting reports.

 Prerequisite: ACC 121, CSA 138.
-One lecture; Three lab.

 ACC211.
 Governmental and Nonprofit Accounting (3).

 Accounting practices in governmental units such as cities, counties, state agencies and nonprofit organizations.
 Includes temporary fund balance accounts, budget entries, encumbrances, and tax receivables.